rexgarland/markdown-plan/README.md

 A markdown plan is a markdown file with the extension `plan.md`.
 Each header or list item is parsed as a "task."

+Restrictions:
+* The file must have exactly one title line (`# <title>`) at the start
+* You cannot jump up more than one indentation level at a time in a nested list.
-The file must have one title line at the start, and you cannot jump up more than one indentation level or header level from one line to the next.
-This is because indentation and header level are used to denote parent-child relationships between tasks and create a directed acyclic graph (DAG), where the title task represents the only sink in the DAG.
+* You cannot jump up more than one header level from one header to the next.

+The indentation restrictions are required in order to clearly denote parent-child relationships between tasks and create a directed acyclic graph (DAG), where the title task represents the only sink in the DAG.

 ### Tasks